East Clyde Street

 HD Video Available.

-Commanding one of Helensburgh's most sought after locations, right on the waterfront of the Firth of Clyde, “Rockfort” is an elegant conversion that is formed over the entire ground floor and the majority of the first floor of a Victorian mansion house.
+Commanding one of Helensburgh's most sought after locations, right on the waterfront of the Firth of Clyde, “Rockfort” is a 312 square metres elegant conversion that is formed over the entire ground floor and the majority of the first floor of a Victorian mansion house.
 The house was built in 1849 for the Provost of Helensburgh and was designed by the renowned architect William Spence.
 The house is grade 'B' listed (being a building of architectural note and historic interest) and it is set amidst a delightfully small gated development of elegant detached houses and cottages with a distinct Mediterranean feel.
 The house enjoys the pick of the plots, being located adjacent to the shore front and with some of the most magnificent views to be found anywhere in the west of Scotland, south over the Firth of Clyde all the way to Dunoon, west along the shore toward the town of Helensburgh and to the east towards the historic Craigendoran pier and Ardmore Point beyond.
 Elevated high above the beach with a substantial stone sea wall between the house and the shore, the property is surrounded by beautiful gardens that feature decorative paved terraces to the south and to the west and with a lawned area to the east.
 In front of the house is a large granite gravelled area providing parking for numerous cars and the inviting entrance to the development is via two stone gate piers with a gravelled approach drive leading to an electric security gate with a further driveway leading down to the house itself.